jianhuupenn/ItClust/README.md

 The [**ItClust**](https://github.com/jianhuupenn/ItClust) package is an implementation of Iterative Transfer learning algorithm for scRNA-seq Clustering.
 With ItClust, you can:

 - Preprocess single cell gene expression data from various formats.
-- Build a low-dimensional representation of the single-cell gene expression data.
+- Build a network for target data clustering with prioe knowledge learnt from the source data
 - Obtain soft-clustering assignments of cells.
+- Obtain celltype confidence score for each clsuter to assist celltype assignment.
-- Visualize the cell clustering results and  the  gene expression patterns.
+- Visualize the cell clustering/classification results and the gene expression patterns.

 <br>